 Her main point is that Christians in particular have been emphasizing the problems of marriage in order to uphold its importance.
 But in doing so, we are likely discouraging couple from either getting married, or if married, communicating that marriage is primarily hard work.

 Instead Feldhahn starts with the divorce rate and shows why what we all think we know is wrong.
 The rate of divorce has never been 50% or higher in the general population and it has been decreasing steadily since the high point of around 1980.
-She estimates that first marriages have less than 30 percent chance of getting a divorce, which later marriages, and more highly educated couples having even lower rates of divorce.
+She estimates that first marriages have less than 30 percent chance of getting a divorce.
+And later marriages, and more highly educated couples have even lower rates of divorce.

 And second and third marriages are not nearly as prone to divorce as what we think either.
 It is likely that second marriages only have about a 35% chance of divorce, and third marriages are just a bit high rate than that.